90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Saint Valentine; he allegedly performed weddings for soldiers who were forbidden to marry.

-7. In medieval times, what role did knights play in expressing love on Valentine’s Day?
+7. Question: In medieval times, what role did knights play in expressing love on Valentine’s Day?

 Answer: Knights would participate in jousting tournaments and dedicate their performance to their beloved.